-- 5.1.1 The headteacher will immediately provide the following information, in writing, to the parents, and without delay, notify, if relevant, the social worker and VSH (in the case of looked-after pupils), of a suspended or excluded pupil: - The reason(s) for the suspension or permanent exclusion - The length of a suspension or, for a permanent exclusion, the fact that it is permanent - Information about parents' right to make representations about the suspension or permanent exclusion to the governing board and how the pupil may be involved in this - Where there is a legal requirement for the governing board to meet to consider the reinstatement of a pupil, and that parents have a right to attend a meeting, be represented at a meeting (at their own expense) and to bring a friend - 5.1.2 The headteacher will also notify parents by the end of the afternoon session on the day their child is suspended or excluded that for the first 5 school days of an exclusion, or until the start date of any alternative provision where this is earlier, parents are legally required to ensure that their child is not present in a public place during school hours without a good reason.
-Parents may be given a fixed penalty notice or prosecuted if they fail to do this. - 5.1.3 If alternative provision is being arranged, the following information will be included when notifying parents of a suspension or exclusion: - The start date for any provision of full-time education that has been arranged - The start and finish times of any such provision, including the times for morning and afternoon sessions, where relevant - The address at which the provision will take place - Any information required by the pupil to identify the person they should report to on the first day - 5.1.4 Where this information on alternative provision is not reasonably ascertainable by the end of the afternoon session, it may be provided in a subsequent notice, but it will be provided no later than 48 hours before the provision is due to start.
-The only exception to this is where alternative provision is to be provided before the sixth day of a suspension or exclusion, in which case the information can be provided with less than 48 hours' notice with parents' consent.
+- 5.1.1 The principal will immediately provide the following information, in writing, to the parents (if the pupil is under 18) or excluded pupils (if they are aged 18 years or older) and without delay, notify, if relevant, the social worker and VSH (in the case of looked-after pupils), of a suspended or excluded pupil: - The reason(s) for the suspension or permanent exclusion - The length of a suspension or, for a permanent exclusion, the fact that it is permanent - Information about parents' right to make representations about the suspension or permanent exclusion to the local governing body and how the pupil may be involved in this - Information about parents' (or an excluded pupil if they are 18 years or older) right to make a request to hold the meeting via the use of remote access and how and to whom to make this request - Where there is a legal requirement for the local governing body to meet to consider the reinstatement of a pupil, and that parents have a right to attend a meeting, be represented at a meeting (at their own expense) and to bring a friend - 5.1.2 The principal will also notify parents by the end of the afternoon session on the day their child is suspended or excluded that for the first 5 school days of an exclusion, or until the start date of any alternative provision where this is earlier, parents are legally required to ensure that their child is not present in a public place during school hours without a good reason.
+Parents may be given a fixed penalty notice or prosecuted if they fail to do this. - 5.1.3 If alternative provision is being arranged, the following information will be included when notifying parents of a suspension or exclusion: - The start date for any provision of full-time education that has been arranged - The start and finish times of any such provision, including the times for morning and afternoon sessions, where relevant - The address at which the provision will take place

+- Any information required by the pupil to identify the person they should report to on the first day - 5.1.4 Where this information on alternative provision is not reasonably ascertainable by the end of the afternoon session, it may be provided in a subsequent notice, but it will be provided no later than 48 hours before the provision is due to start.
+The only exception to this is where alternative provision is to be provided before the sixth day of a suspension or exclusion, in which case the information can be provided with less than 48 hours' notice with parents' consent. - 5.1.5 If the pupil is 18 years of age, the pupil should be involved in this process, not their parents/carers.

-Informing the governing board and local authority
+Informing the local governing body and local authority

-- 5.1.5 The headteacher will immediately notify the governing board and the local authority (LA) of all suspensions or permanent exclusions, regardless of the length of a suspension.
-Along with suspensions which would result in the pupil missing a public examination. - 5.1.6 For a permanent exclusion, if the pupil lives outside the LA in which the school is located, the headteacher will also immediately inform the pupil's 'home authority' of the exclusion and the reason(s) for it without delay.
+- 5.1.6 The principal will immediately notify the local governing body and the local authority (LA) of all suspensions or permanent exclusions, regardless of the length of a suspension.
+Along with suspensions which would result in the pupil missing a public examination. - 5.1.7 For a permanent exclusion, if the pupil lives outside the LA in which the academy is located, the principal will also immediately inform the pupil's 'home authority' of the exclusion and the reason(s) for it without delay.

-5.2 The governing board
+5.2 The local governing body